Updated September 16, 2022

 The vendor daemon port is by default a dynamic port that can change when the license server undergoes a restart as a result of re-installing a license or just simply routine server maintenance.
 When running within a single network (e.g. on premises), this isn’t a problem.
 But if you want to use your licenses outside your local network, you’ll need to fix vendor ports so that firewalls don’t get in the way.

-NOTE: Before making any changes to the vendor port(s), make sure you temporarily shut down the on-premise license server machine or the license manager and make sure there are no running jobs making use of the licenses.
+Note: Before making any changes to the vendor ports, make sure you temporarily shut down the on-premises license server machine or the license manager and make sure there are no running jobs making use of the licenses.

 To fix the vendor ports, follow the steps listed below:

 - We recommend that you choose a vendor port that is easy to remember, like a number ending with 0s.
 For example, you can choose to fix the vendor port to 27000 or 28000, as long as that port is open on your firewall/gateway and not being used by any other software application.